xhongyi/SHD_code/README.md

 # Running a test

-To run a test using SHD, simply do
+To run a test using SHD, simply do:

 	$ ./countPassFilter <edit-distance threshold>

 Then type in string pairs that are sent to SHD.
 Strings are delineated by a *new line (\n)*